 - a suspended jail sentence, which means that you won't do time unless you violate the terms of your plea deal.

 This may sound harsh.
-But it's actually a favorable resolution considering most other drug crimes are automatic felonies in Nevada (aside from simple marijuana possession of an ounce or less in Las Vegas, which can usually be taken care of with just a fine).
-And because ITS is only a misdemeanor, you can typically petition to have your criminal record sealed in Clark County after only two (2) years from the time the case is closed.
+But it's actually a favorable resolution considering most other drug crimes are automatic felonies in Nevada (aside from public possession of an ounce or less in Las Vegas, which can usually be taken care of with just a fine).
+And because ITS is only a misdemeanor, you can typically petition to have your criminal record sealed in Clark County after only one (1) years from the time the case is closed.

 Arrested?
 We're here to help . . . .

 If you've been arrested on felony drug charges in this state, our Las Vegas Nevada criminal defense lawyers will negotiate tirelessly with prosecutors to get your case either dismissed or else reduced to a misdemeanor charge of "Drugs which may not be introduced into interstate commerce" (ITS - NRS 454.351).
 Also visit our page on Texas misdemeanor law.
 For a free consultation today, call us at 702-DEFENSE (702-333-3673).